 Not at all!
 You still have your options, and the doors of opportunities to fight and win such cases are open for you.
 All you need to do is find the right people to fight your case.

 Unfortunately, these right people are only a handful.
-There are a very few personal injury lawyers who would agree to fight cases that are against amusement parks and their owners.
+There are very few personal injury lawyers who would agree to fight cases against amusement parks and their owners.

 - Michael Ehline, the former US Marine, is that figure you can trust when it comes to such cases.

 - Michael Ehline is all about fighting for the right and fighting with persistence and perseverance.

 - If amusement park owners haven’t learned to bow down, Ehline hasn’t learned to back down.

 - He’s always ready and prepared to fight the cases of people who have lost their loved ones or suffered severe injuries due to negligence at amusement park rides and premises.